 Out of all the houses, many would say that Hufflepuff has the least exciting characteristics.
 Where Gryffindors are known for their daring, Slytherin for their cunning and Ravenclaw for their intelligence, being known for working hard might not seem quite as glamorous.
 However, that is just an assumption.
 Nymphadora Tonks was a highly skilled Auror with a punky style, a penchant for bright pink hair and as a Metamorphmagus was able to change her appearance at will.
 You don’t get more exciting that that.
 Having said that, just because Hufflepuff might not appear to be quite as flashy as the other houses, that doesn’t make them dull in the slightest.
 They don’t need to show-off or be attention seeking – and it’s the other house’s fault if they choose to underestimate or not see the value of this loyal and trustworthy bunch.

 Unfortunately for Hufflepuff, they seemed to have picked up an unfair reputation for being the least clever of all the houses.
 Nevertheless, you only need to scratch the surface to realise that wasn’t true.
-The Head of Hufflepuff, Professor Sprout, was a supremely talented witch with an extensive knowledge of magical flora and fauna.
+The Head of Hufflepuff, Professor Sprout, was a supremely talented witch with an extensive knowledge of magical flora.
 What she didn’t know about those plants and fungi just wasn’t worth knowing.
 Grogan Stump was one of the most popular Ministers for Magic of all time and he was also a Hufflepuff.
 He was even responsible for establishing the Department of Magical Games and Sports.
 There was also Bridget Wenlock, the famous Arithmancer from the thirteenth-century.
 She was the person who uncovered the magical properties of the number seven – she definitely needed to have some brains to make that discovery.
 Even though Hagrid may have referred to Hufflepuff as ‘a lot o’ duffers’, there are so many people that prove that wrong.

 Cedric Diggory was a Prefect, Quidditch star, a heartthrob and a Triwizard champion – he also happened to be a Hufflepuff.
 He didn’t just fade into the background but was a fantastic role model for his house, and certainly challenged some of the stereotypes surrounding it.
 Many think that as a hardworking bunch, most Hufflepuffs are happy to fly under the radar and have no desire to be in the spotlight, seek glory or do great things.
 Yet, as Cedric proved, that is incorrect.
 He wasn’t the only one to challenge this view – lots of other Hufflepuffs have done brilliant things.
 One such person was the founder of this house, Helga Hufflepuff, whose achievements speak for themselves and whose name has gone down in history.
 When you think about it, if you belong to a house that is known for always trying their best, it’s no wonder so many have gone on to do fantastic things.